Transcreation Vs. Translation | What's the difference?

 ‘Transcreation’ is a blend of two words – translation and re-creation and also often referred to as ‘creative translation’.
 Whilst translation strongly focuses solely on the meaning of individual words and tries to find appropriate interpretation closest to the original term, Trancreation gives the linguists more freedom as it focuses on the complete message intended behind the text rather than specific words within the text.

-Transcreation usually considers a number of different aspects, such as language, emotions and cultural and socio-economic factors, which may contribute to how the intended message is perceived by the target audience.
-For that reason, transcreation is most commonly used to convey marketing messages and materials.
+Transcreation usually considers several different aspects, such as language, emotions and cultural and socio-economic factors, which may contribute to how the target audience perceives the intended message.
+Therefore, transcreation is most commonly used to convey marketing messages and materials.

 what is transcreation